Wisconsin's cheese country

 And sometimes, the younger ones, too.

-“I love Limburger, I always have,’’ says John Rosa, a waiter at Baumgartner Cheese Store and Tavern, in business in Monroe since 1931.
+“I love Limburger, I always have,’’ said John Rosa, a waiter at Baumgartner Cheese Store and Tavern, in business in Monroe since 1931.
 “When I taste something, I want it to have flavor.’’

 Limburger, whose aroma can turn heads, always has been the butt of jokes.
 In 1935, a Mrs. Merle Denzler wrote this sonnet: